projectcalico/calico/docs/CalicoSwarm.md

 # Running calico-docker networking on a Docker Swarm.
 The following instructions configure a Docker Swarm cluster networked using Calico.
 In this tutorial, we will do the following.
 - Configure etcd and Calico on a cluster.
 - Configure Docker Swarm on our VM cluster.
 - Provision workloads on the Swarm, and check they can communicate.

 ## Prerequisites
 To complete this demo, make sure you have the following prerequisites.
-- Four Linux servers (VMs or bare-metal) with Docker 1.4 or later installed.
+- Four Linux servers (VMs or bare-metal) with [Docker 1.4](https://docs.docker.com/installation/) or later installed.
 The servers should have IP connectivity to each other.

 Our Docker Swarm will consist of four nodes with the following roles:
+  - 1 Swarm manager (to manage the Swarm nodes)
   - 1 Swarm client (to control the Swarm)
-  - 1 Swarm manager (to manage the Swarm nodes)
   - 2 Swarm nodes (to host our containers)

 ## Installing etcd
 Calico requires etcd, so let's install it on our cluster.
 For this example, we'll only configure a single node etcd cluster.
-However, in a production environment, a minimum of a three node etcd cluster is recommended.
+However, in a production environment, a minimum size of three nodes is recommended.

-Let's install etcd on our manager node.
-Run the following to download the etcd binaries.
+Run the following on the **manager node** to download the etcd binaries:
 ```
 # Download etcd for Linux
 curl -L https://github.com/coreos/etcd/releases/download/v2.0.11/etcd-v2.0.11-linux-amd64.tar.gz -o etcd-v2.0.11-linux-amd64.tar.gz